tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/misc.md

 Random thoughts:

-1. For a perfectly rational mathematician or computer scientist that graspes the essense of algorithm/optimization, why would that person not always follow the optimal strategy when solving tasks in real life?
-The first major assumption is that for a single objective optimization problem, we suppose the objective is THE goal.
-While in reality, this objective needs to be justified most of the time, and the justification of the goal is not easier than solving the problem itself.
-If we resort to multi-objective optimization, things get more interesting and complex.
-However, we are probably wasting our time and missing some other beautiful parts of our lives.
+1. For a mathematician or computer scientist who masters algorithm/optimization/game theory, what could be some reasons to not apply the optimal strategy when solving daily tasks?
+The assumption is that, if we can convert a daily task into a single-objective optimization problem, we consider the objective as THE goal.
+But sometimes, the objective needs a decent enough justification, which is not easier than solving the problem itself.
+Next, if we resort to multi-objective optimization, things get more interesting, and at the same time, more complex.
+In this case, if the task is trivial, we probably want to spend more time on non-trivial parts of our lives, or at least don't miss the beautiful part.